|Page 1 of 16:|| |

-Morgan finds the contaminated Ruth Collins (Franca Bettoia), he uses
+Morgan finds the contaminated Ruth Collins (Franca Bettoia), he learns

-other contaminated survivors.
-But the order of this new society is
+survivors.
+But the order of this new society is scary.

 "The Last Man on Earth" is a frightening and dark view of the fate of mankind.
 In those years, the preoccupation with radiation and biological weapons due to the cold war leaded people to this type of fear and preoccupation; later with AIDS; and presently with the disease in chickens.
-Fortunately science has developed means to cure or at least avoid epidemic situation, but I do not know how far we might be from such sad end of mankind.
-Vincent Price has a great performance in this movie, and I particularly liked the beginning of insanity of his character showed when he sees a shooting of his family.
-The screenplay is very well developed, but I did not like the violent conclusion.
+Fortunately science has developed means to cure or at least avoid epidemic situation, but we do not know how far we might be from such sad end of mankind.
+Vincent Price has a great performance in this movie, particularly in the beginning of the insanity of his character showed when he sees a photo of his family.
+The screenplay is very well developed, but the violent conclusion is weird.
 I always thought that George A. Romero was the creator of the "zombies", because of his excellent 1968 "Night of Living Dead".
 But now I can see that the origin of these creatures was in "The Last Man on Earth".

 When I was a teenager, the remake "The Omega Man" was a very successful film in the movie theaters.
 I had not had the chance to see the original movie, since "The Last Man on Earth" (and "The Omega Man") had not been released on VHS or DVD in Brazil.
 Fortunately a minor Brazilian distributor has just released "The Last Man on Earth" on DVD, giving me the chance to see this great unknown movie.
 My vote is eight.